iotaledger/qupla/README.md

 eval \<expression\>

     Will execute <expression> and print the result at the console.
-Activated through -eval flag.
+Activated through -eval option.
     This supports quick debugging of new Qupla code, especially while running the parser in the Java debugger.
     Eval statements will not be included in the final tritcode as they are purely intended